Loki variants are officially a thing in the MCU.

 And that pretty much brings things up to speed with where Loki is now - though given his nature as a shapeshifter and trickster, his status quo rarely stays in place for long.

 Loki Variants in the MCU

-Right off the bat, the trailers for Loki have shown the trickster apparently running for president, a la Vote Loki, though the brief glimpse doesn't offer any insight into how that storyline could be adapted to the show beyond the visuals.
+Before the streaming show even began, the trailers for Loki showed the trickster apparently running for president, a la Vote Loki, though the brief glimpse doesn't offer any insight into how that storyline could be adapted to the show beyond the visuals.

-As for Kid Loki, well, there's not much indication that he's part of the show specifically, though Marvel Studios president Kevin Feige has indicated that Loki will lead into Doctor Strange and the Multiverse of Madness - a connection that could go beyond the simple implications of 'Variants,' alt-timelines, and the Multiverse.
+As for Kid Loki, well, there's not much indication that he's part of the show specifically (including in the holographic variant Lokis seen early in episode 2), though Marvel Studios president Kevin Feige has indicated that Loki will lead into Doctor Strange and the Multiverse of Madness - a connection that could go beyond the simple implications of 'Variants,' alt-timelines, and the Multiverse.

 Considering that Multiverse of Madness includes America Chavez in its cast (played by actor Xochitl Gomez) along with Wanda Maximoff, whose kids Billy and Tommy (themselves Wiccan and Speed of the comic book Young Avengers) may also factor into the plot, all of these simple threads could indicate that the film may adapt portions of Kid Loki's time alongside the Young Avengers.
 The core members of the Young Avengers have been steadily debuting in the MCU, and it's almost a certainty at this point that they'll form on the screen at some point.

 Recall that in that story, Loki took on a role as a mentor to Billy/Wiccan, helping him reach his full magical potential - a role Loki could take on for any number of characters in Multiverse of Madness.
 There's also that tidbit where Loki impersonated Wanda Maximoff herself for a time, and also his stint as Sorcerer Supreme which he gained through treachery.